loktacar/wallpapermaker/README.md

 `wpmaker` creates wallpaper collages
 ===============================================================================

-Tired of having a folder full of wallpaper and only seeing one at a time?
+Tired of having a folder full of wallpapers and only seeing one at a time?

-`wpmaker` has the ability to create collages from randomly selected wallpaper images from a folder.
+`wpmaker` has the ability to create collages from randomly selected images from a folder.
 Also it can do the standard one-at-a-time thing.

 Why is this a better solution than other *leading brands*?

-Well `wpmaker` is cross-compatible, it works on:
+`wpmaker` is cross-compatible, it works on:
-- Windows XP
-- Windows Vista
-- Windows 7
+- Windows XP/Vista/7
 - Mac OS/X
 - Gnome Linux

 `wpmaker` also has plugins, I know *amazing* right?:
-- No problem making `wpmaker` compatible with other systems
+- No problem making `wpmaker` compatible with other systems, just add plugins
-- Easy to create new collages
+- Easy to create new collages, just add plugins

 Well, this sounds way too good to be true, there must be something missing.
 You're in luck, `wpmaker` is still missing a GUI.